waldesem/Web-Personal-DB/README.md

-# StaffSec
+# EconSec (in development now)

-StaffSec is a web interface for managing a candidate database.
+EconSec is a web interface for managing a candidate database.
 It includes a database model and an API for submitting/retrieving candidate applications and the results of automatic verification.

 ### The main technology stack used in this project includes: